Grand Prix de Trois-Rivières

 - Brabham BT38 [26?]
 (Tom Klausler): New for Motul Rondel Racing in May 1972, replacing BT38/11, and raced by Carlos Reutemann.
 Also raced by Gerry Birrell at Albi, when Reutemann was away racing in the Canadian GP.
-Reuteman left the Rondel team after the Hockenheim race at the beginning of october, following a disagreement over engine, and the car was raced by Ronnie Peterson in the Brazilian F2 series.
+Reutemann left the Rondel team after the Hockenheim race at the beginning of October, following a disagreement over engines, and the car was raced by Ronnie Peterson in the Brazilian F2 series.
 Sold by Rondel to Tom Klausler (Palatine, IL) for Formula B in 1973, and won at Trois-Rivières in September.
-Then advertised by Roy Witz (Arlington Heights, IL) in mid-1974, then John Kowalski (Berea, OH) for Formula Atlantic in 1975.
-Advertised by Kowalski in December 1975 as "ex Klausler", still with its "big valve Hart" engine.
+Then advertised by Roy Witz (Arlington Heights, IL) in mid-1974, then sold to John Kowalski (Berea, OH) for Formula Atlantic in 1975.
+Kowalski advertised it in December 1975 as "ex Klausler", still with its "big valve Hart" engine.
 Used by Kowalski in early 1976, but he then upgraded to a newer Lola T360.
 The Brabham is believed to have gone to Dr Mike Orgel (Ladue, MO), who raced a Brabham BT38 in Formula B and then Formula Atlantic in SCCA Midwest Division events from 1977 to 1980.
 After driving in Regionals in 1977, he won the MidDiv Regional title in 1978, and scored 10 points in Nationals that year.
 He did not appear in the points table for 1979, but scored one point in 1980 in a Brabham BT38.
 It would then be the "ex-Peterson" car acquired at some point from Orgel by Bob Willis (St Louis, MO), who also owned the Rondel sister car BT38/14.

 - March 73B (Ron Cohn): New to Ron Cohn (Modena, NY), and run as a two-car team with Bruce MacInnes in 1973, entered by DRC Formula Racing Inc in Players Canadian and SCCA Formula B races, running as #56.
 Retained for 1974, running in the Players Canadian Formula Atlantic series and in the US GP support race at Watkins Glen in October.
 To Eric Kerman (Hempstead, NY/Glen Cove, NY) for 1975 and updated with new orange bodywork, entered as #81 or #87, and running as a 75B.
 Raced by Kerman in SCCA Nationals from 1975 to 1979.
 Later to Oran Bushey (Huntingdon, NY) and raced until 1982.
 Subsequent history unknown.